-Data on the abundance of marine birds, mammals, and turtles were collected over a two-year period (2012-2014) as part of a baseline study to inform siting and permitting processes for offshore wind energy development.
+Data on the abundance of marine birds, mammals, and turtles were collected over a two-year period (2012-2014) as part of the Mid-Atlantic Baseline Studies and Maryland Projects to inform siting and permitting processes for offshore wind energy development.
 We employed two methods: (1) traditional boat-based surveys, and (2) high resolution digital video aerial surveys.
 We combined data from both survey methods to examine spatial and temporal patterns of wildlife abundance by calculating persistent hotspots of abundance across all surveys.
 "Hotspots," or areas with atypically high effort-corrected counts of a taxon from a given survey, were summed across all surveys to calculate relative persistence.
 Boat and aerial survey data were combined for locations with sufficient sample sizes where both datasets were available.
-We also used boat and aerial survey data to summarize temporal patterns in species observations throughout the annual cycle and compare results between survey methods.
+We also used boat and aerial survey data from both studies to summarize temporal patterns in species observations throughout the annual cycle and compare results between survey methods.

 For most taxa, hotspots were most consistently observed in areas within approximately 30-40 km of shore, particularly offshore of the mouths of Chesapeake Bay and Delaware Bay and in northern Maryland.
 Exceptions to this general rule included sea turtles (Testudines spp.), Common Dolphins (Delphinus delphis), Common Loons (Gavia immer), and alcids (Alcidae spp.), all of which tended to have persistent hotspots located farther offshore.
-The presence and relative abundance of species varied widely by time of year, however, with different species and groups using the study area during non-breeding (summer or winter), breeding, and migratory periods.
+The presence and relative abundance of species varied widely by time of year, however, with different species and groups using the Mid-Atlantic region, and areas offshore of Maryland in particular, during non-breeding (summer or winter), breeding, and migratory periods.